 First Mid Illinois Bancshares Inc - Asset Resilience Ratio

-First Mid Illinois Bancshares Inc (FMBH) has an Asset Resilience Ratio of 0.00% as of December 2025.
+First Mid Illinois Bancshares Inc (FMBH) has an Asset Resilience Ratio of 12.77% as of March 2026.
 The Asset Resilience Ratio measures the percentage of a company's total assets that are held in liquid form (cash and short-term investments).
 This metric indicates how well-positioned the company is to handle unexpected financial challenges, economic downturns, or strategic opportunities without requiring external financing.
-Read First Mid Illinois Bancshares Inc (FMBH) financial obligations for a breakdown of total debt and financial obligations.
+Check FMBH strategic asset allocation to assess the company's strategic physical and investment asset allocation.

 Liquid Assets